NJ Criminal Attorney & Former Prosecutor

 What Should I Anticipate Following the Arrest of My Child?

-Once an arrest is under way, the police will have to make an initial decision as to whether or not this is a serious crime which necessitates detention of the child, i.e., placement in the Juvenile Detention Center until he can be further evaluated.
-The determination regarding detention is typically decided by the Court and includes considerations like the seriousness of the alleged crime, the child's prior criminal history, any medical or psychological issues associated with the child, information provided by the police, third parties, and parents regarding the child's problems, and any other information relevant to the child's safety to himself or others.
+Once an arrest is under way, the police will have to make an initial decision as to whether or not this is a serious crime which necessitates detention of the child, i.e., placement in the juvenile detention center until he can be further evaluated.
+The determination regarding detention is typically decided by the Court and includes considerations like the seriousness of the alleged crime, the child’s prior criminal history, any medical or psychological issues associated with the child, information provided by the police, third parties and any other information relevant to the child’s safety to himself or others.

 Your Child Has The Right to Remain Silent

 Children possess the same right to remain silent as adults.
 The juvenile lawyers at our firm often find this to be the most important right to keep in mind whenever someone gets involved in a criminal case.
 Indeed, it is the job of the police to investigate a criminal incident and one of the best ways to do so is to interrogate or question suspects.
 It is imperative that parents and children realize that anything they say to police or others which contains admissions, will ordinarily be used against the child.
 It is crucially important that this not occur insofar as the damage stemming from admissions can be difficult to correct after the fact.
 Accordingly, if there is any opportunity whatsoever, an attorney should be enlisted immediately to limit interrogation or statements by children who are suspects or have been arrested for a criminal offense.